How to Write a Term Paper

 III.
 Table of content.

 The section includes heading and subheadings for the content in your term paper.
-The student is also required to include page numbers for each chapter and subheadings to make it easy for the readers to navigate through the work.
+The student must also include page numbers for each chapter and subheadings to make it easy for the readers to navigate through the work.
 Other contents of this page include tables of figures and diagrams that were included in the term paper.

 It should provide an overview of all parts of the assignment.
 For example, you should write the main points in your work, your topic, the methods used in your research, the sample size, hypothesis, and results.
 Use concise language in this part of your work.